trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 **Step 4.** Paste the copied private key into the RSA Private Key box and then enter the same Passphrase you used when you generated your private key.

 Select the slot where you would like to store this key, there are 4 RSA slots available.

 Select the key features (what you want to use the key for) such as backup, signature, decryption, authentication.
 You can select them all but only one key can be set as the backup key, if you load a new key and set it as backup it will be the backup key and the old key will no longer be used for backup.

 ![alt_text](images/OnlyKey-User66.png "image_tooltip")

-**Step 5. **Click Save to OnlyKey, then select primary or subkey.
+**Step 5.** Click Save to OnlyKey, then select primary or subkey.
 The primary key is typically used to sign other keys so you will generally want to load the subkey(s).

 ![alt_text](images/OnlyKey-User67.png "image_tooltip")

-**Step 6. **Click Save, and you should see the message Successfully set RSA Key.
+**Step 6** Click Save, and you should see the message Successfully set RSA Key.

 ## Loading ECC Keys  {#loading-ecc-keys}

 Loading ECC keys is a more advanced topic and requires familiarity with using terminal commands.
 ECC Keys are required for SSH Authentication and can be used for encrypted backups.
 Up to 32 ECC keys can be stored on OnlyKey.

 The [OpenSSL ECC Key Generation guide here](https://docs.google.com/document/d/14RxoaqBLEhU8nizZeeB2RbZVJAG6sxXD7epkdt7Ukls/pub) provides instructions on how to generate OnlyKey compatible ECC keys and load them onto the OnlyKey

 # Secure Encrypted Backup Anywhere {#secure-encrypted-backup-anywhere}

 The Secure Encrypted Backup Anywhere feature allows you to backup OnlyKey on the go.
 The way that this works is that the OnlyKey encrypts everything on your OnlyKey using an encryption key and then types it out.
 This allows saving the backup in a text file or email on any computer.

-**Before Getting Started **
+**Before Getting Started**

 The backup feature was introduced in firmware version v0.2-beta.4, but for users who use the second profile (plausible deniability mode) make sure your OnlyKey is running firmware v0.2-beta.5 or later.
 You can check this once your device is configured by looking in the bottom right corner of the OnlyKey Chrome App.
 If you are running an earlier version follow the

 ![alt_text](images/OnlyKey-User68.png "image_tooltip")